clarissacheam/Data-Science-Seminar/Checkpoint_5/README.md

 ## Theme

-> In this checkpoint, we interact with the misconducts occurring over the years and investigate why reforms identified in previous checkpoints are failing.
+> In this checkpoint we explore the text content available in the tables data_attachmentnarrative and data_allegation.
+We study both these tables since data_attachmentnarrative table's text content gives an account of the allegation, along with the victim perspective in terms of words uttered by the accused to them, tone/demeanor of accused that they observed, etc. whereas the data_allegation table's text content gives a report written by an officer without much of the victim's direct words.

-## Summary of Checkpoint 3
+## Summary of Checkpoint 5
 The question we hope to answer:

 - What was the sentiment in the CPDB complaint data pre major reforms ( before 2016 ) and post major reforms?